opencultureconsulting/oai-pmh2/.phpdoc/guide/usage/records.rst

 `<format>` - The metadata format in which the records are provided.
 This has to be a valid *metadata prefix* from your :doc:`configuration <../setup/configuration>`.

-`<file>` - The absolute or relativ path to the CSV file containing the records.
+`<file>` - The absolute or relative path to the CSV file containing the records.

 **Important options are:**